The Rhythm of Life

 So don’t just have the Spirit; let the Spirit have your schedule.

-How do we keep in Step with the Spirit in a World of Noise?
+But how do we keep in Step with the Spirit in a World of Noise?

-To change, we only need a 1% shift in focus
+But to change isn't hard, we only need a 1% shift in focus

 Keeping in step isn’t about massive spiritual heroics.
 A ship doesn’t change course with a violent jerk of the wheel, but by a slight, consistent pressure on the rudder.
 It’s a 1% shift.